rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 ![cell tower triangulation example](cell-triangulation.png)

-In this project, the Notecard is going to allow us to use both GPS _or_ triangulation to accurately ascertain a device's position.
+In this project, the Notecard is going to allow us to use GPS _and_ triangulation to accurately ascertain a device's position.

 ## Requirement: Use Altitude to Track Floor

 Tracking an asset on a 2D map is so last year 😊.

-We can easily use data from a BME280 sensor to calculate a reasonably accurate altitude.
-What you may not know is, those altitude readings are based on a standard sea level pressure measure of 1013.25 hPa.
+We can use data from a BME280 sensor to calculate a reasonably accurate altitude.
+What you may not know is, those altitude readings are commonly based on a standard sea level pressure measure of 1013.25 hPa.

 Wouldn't it be cooler to **actively query the sea level pressure** for a known location *before* asking the sensor to calculate the altitude?
-This provides for a much more accurate reading, letting us roughly calculate the floor of the building we are on.
+This provides for a more accurate reading, letting us roughly calculate the floor of the building we are on.

 ## Requirement: Device-to-Cloud Data Pump